dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sql-functions.md

 +----------------------------------+
 ```

-It should be noted that if you are connected to branch 'main' and you call `dolt_hashof_db('feature')`, the hash may be different
+It should be noted that if you are connected to branch 'main' and you select `dolt_hashof_db('feature')`, the hash may be different
 than if you were connected to branch 'feature' and called `dolt_hashof_db()`.
 This happens if there exist changes to the working set on
 branch 'feature' that have not been committed.
 Calling `dolt_hashof_db('feature')` while on 'main' is equivalent to calling
 `dolt_hashof_db('HEAD')` while on branch 'feature'.

 The general recommendation when trying to look for changes to the database is to connect to the branch you want to use, then
-call `dolt_hashof_db()` without any arguments.
+select `dolt_hashof_db()` without any arguments.
 Any change in the hash means that the database has changed.

 ## `DOLT_VERSION()`